MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-math-quiz-customize-ui.md

 - multiple
 ---

-# Tutorial: Customize the math quiz Windows Forms app in Visual Studio
+# Tutorial: Customize a math quiz Windows Forms app in Visual Studio

-In this series of four tutorials, you build a math quiz.
-The quiz taker tries to answer four random math problems within a specified time.
+In this series of four tutorials, you'll build a math quiz.
+The quiz contains four random math problems that a quiz taker tries to answer within a specified time.

 The Visual Studio integrated development environment (IDE) provides the tools that you need to create the app.
-To learn more, see [Welcome to the Visual Studio IDE](../get-started/visual-studio-ide.md).
+To learn more about this IDE, see [Welcome to the Visual Studio IDE](../get-started/visual-studio-ide.md).

-Add sentence here.
+This tutorial shows you how to enhance your quiz by clearing default values and by customizing the appearance of controls.

 In this final tutorial, you learn how to: